mohammed-abdi/cli-banking-system/README.md

 # BANKING SYSTEM

-A lightweight, role-based CLI banking application with user accounts, balance management, and administrative controls.
+A lightweight, role-based CLI banking application with user accounts, balance management, and transaction history tracking.

 ## About

-This project is a simple, text-based banking system built in Java 17+.
+This project is a simple, text-based banking system built in **Java 17+**.
 It simulates essential banking operations through a clean console interface, supporting both regular users and administrators.

-Users can manage their own accounts, perform financial operations, and review transaction history, while administrators can manage system-wide data such as user accounts and transaction logs.
+Users can manage their own accounts, perform financial operations, and review their personal transaction history, while administrators can manage system-wide data such as user accounts and full transaction history.

-The application focuses on clarity, separation of concerns, and maintainable structure by organizing screens, utilities, services, and repositories into dedicated, modular components.
+The application emphasizes **clarity, separation of concerns, and maintainability**, with a modular structure that cleanly separates models, repositories, UI prompts, utilities, and core logic.

 ## Features

 ### User Features
-- Secure authentication with a role-based dashboard
+- Secure authentication with role-based dashboards
-- Balance overview with formatted, color-coded display
+- Balance overview with formatted, color-coded output
-- Deposit and withdrawal operations
+- Deposit, withdrawal, and transfer operations
-- User profile management (view info, update name, change password)
+- User profile management:
+  - View account info
+  - Edit name and age
+  - Change gender
+  - Change username
+  - Change password
-- Personal transaction history
+- Personal transaction history (read-only)

 ### Admin Features
 - Add, remove, search, and list users
-- Access full system transaction logs
 - View and manage any user account
+- Access full system transaction history
+- Role-aware access to sensitive operations

 ### General
+- Immutable transaction history records with unique IDs
+- Append-only transaction tracking with file-based persistence
 - Styled console interface for readable, structured output
-- Clean menu navigation and predictable UI layout
+- Clean menu navigation and predictable UI flows

 ## Specifications

 - **Language:** `Java 17+`
 - **Build Tool:** `Maven 3.8+`
 - **Interface:** `Text-based CLI with ANSI-styled colored output`
-- **Architecture:** `Modular design separating services, models, ui, repositories, and utils`
+- **Architecture:** `Modular design separating models, repositories, ui, and utils`
-- **Storage:** `File-based persistence for users, and transactions`
+- **Storage:** `File-based persistence for users and transaction history`
 - **Security:** `BCrypt for password hashing and validation`
-- **Design Principles:** `Clean separation of concerns, readable code, maintainability, and predictable user flows`
+- **Design Principles:**
+  `Immutability where possible, clear domain boundaries, separation of concerns, and maintainable code`

 ## Prerequisites

-Make sure you have the following installed before running the project:
+Ensure the following are installed before running the project:

 - **Java 17 or higher**
   Required to compile and run the application.